+Latin ah-CAW-nih-tum American ack-oh-NIGH-tum.
+Greek ἀκόνιτον akoniton, without struggle, for its quick-acting toxin and thus the name for wolfbane, a plant used by the ancient Greeks to kill wolves.
+The English bane comes from the Old English bana, killer, slayer, murderer, hence the devil, the archaic meaning for the word, a poison that leads to death.
 The toxic chemical name aconitine (the "Queen of Poisons") is derived from the genus and found in all its species which are recognized as toxic throughout their ranges.
 Aconitine is found in all parts of the plant, but especially in the roots.
 It is a powerful alkaloid that when ingested can lead to death in minutes but usually within 20 minutes to two hours due to a combination of neurologic paralysis and cardiac arrhythmias.
 It is easily absorbed by human mucus membranes and through the skin.
 Skin absorption is very slow since it is only very slightly soluble in water (the Merck Index), and it would take a large amount of rubbing to reach a dose that leads to poisoning.
-I've rubbed the leaves on my skin many times to no effect.
+I've rubbed the leaves on my skin many times with no effect.
 "The main causes of death are refractory ventricular arrhythmias and asystole and the overall in-hospital mortality is 5.5%."
-1

-Aleuts used decoctions of the plant on spear tips for whale hunting, causing paralysis and drowning.2
+Aleuts used decoctions of the plant on spear tips for whale hunting, causing paralysis and drowning.
+Chan TY.

-1 Chan TY.
 2009.
 Aconite poisoning.
 Clinical Toxicology 47 (4): 279-285.

-2 Heizer, R.F.
+Heizer, R.F.
 1943.
 A Pacific Eskimo invention in whale hunting in historic times.
 American Anthropologist.
 Aconitum delphiniifolium de Candolle 1818, mountain monkshood, larkspurleaf monkshood dell-fin-ih-foal-ee-um.
-Of or pertaining to delphinium + Latin folia, leaf; hence leaves that look like larkspurs.

-Taxonomy: Three poorly supported and intergrading subspecies, delphiniifolium, chamissonianum (Reichenbach) Hultén and paradoxum (Reichenbach) Hultén remain recognized by PLANTS but not FNA.
+Of or pertaining to delphinium + Latin folia, leaf; hence leaves that look like larkspurs Taxonomy: Three poorly supported and intergrading subspecies, delphiniifolium, chamissonianum (Reichenbach) Hultén and paradoxum (Reichenbach) Hultén remain recognized by PLANTS but not FNA.
 Notes: I can count on monkshood at the Mendenhall Lake stop on the Moraine Ecology Trail for our Whales and Trails hike to the glacier.
 It is just under the shade line of the trees and long-flowered.
 The first plant in 2009 lasted nearly two weeks before someone breaks the stem.
 I prop it up with a stick and it stays healthy for another week.
 Not long after, several more plants grew and flowered just west of this single plant.
-The West Glacier Trail is another place where I can count on seeing this flower.
+The Natural History of Juneau, working version of Dec.
+21, 2015 162 West Glacier Trail is another place where I can count on seeing this flower.